Kuo Shou Ching (crater)

-Kuo Shou Ching is a small lunar impact crater that is located in the northwestern part of the walled plain Hertzsprung, on the far side of the Moon.
+Kuo Shou Ching is a small lunar impact crater that is located in the northwestern part of the walled plain named Hertzsprung, on the far side of the Moon.
 This is an oval-shaped crater that is elongated along the north–south axis.
 The rim edge is well-defined and not noticeably eroded.
 The inner walls are simple slopes that descend to the interior floor.